Sharing the presence and work of Christ in the world.

-Another of the Vivancos’ numerous ministries is a scholarship program founded by Cameron, Education=Hope, which provides micro scholarships to children in desperate circumstances making it possible for them to stay in school.
-Since its formation E=H has spread to seven other countries.
-In 2018 and 2020, members of the Chapel of the Cross traveled to Ecuador on a Discovery and Mission Trip to meet with Cameron and Roberto, visit a number of Education Equals Hope ministry sites, and meet with scholarship students and their families.
+Another of the Vivancos’ numerous ministries is a scholarship program founded by Cameron, Education Equals Hope (E=H).
+E=H provides micro-scholarships to children who live in desperate and difficult circumstances making it possible for them to stay in school.
+Since its formation, E=H has spread to four other countries.
+In 2018 and 2020, members of the Chapel of the Cross traveled to Ecuador on a Discovery and Mission Experience to meet with Cameron and Roberto, visit a number of Education Equals Hope ministry sites, and meet with scholarship students and their families.
 We have hosted the Vivancos at COTC on several occasions, as well.

 Recently we applied for and received a grant from the NC Episcopal Diocese to fund a micro market at one the E-H Mission sites to make low-cost basic food available to the local, impoverished community.